vishwesh2000/face_recognition_project/README.md

 The code can do the following:

-a) Recognize faces using pretrained model (Haarcascade.xml).
+a) Recognize faces using pretrained model (haarcascade_frontalface.xml).

 b) Compare the face on screen with the faces stored in folders and identify the face if found similar to one of the images stored in the folders.